On July 13, 2022, the DSMB recommended the trail be stopped for futility.

 The BARDA grant is matching.
 Therefore, the company must hit progress goals to unlock more funding.
 And CFRX must put in $1 for every $1 they get from BARDA.
 If they don't hit their goals they will not get any more funding.

 Company only has 1 product (Exebacase) in clinical trials.
 All other drugs are pre-clinical.
 If Exebacase fails, the stock will drop 80-90%.

 The most recent 10K did not mention anything related to resumption of enrolling patients for P3.
 As of the 10K coverage date (12/31/20) they most likely were having enrollment issues (just like everyone else doing clinical trials).
 In addition, the recent conference call by CEO Roger Pomerantz (on March 12, 21) did not discuss any P3 enrollment updates, either.
-There is a chance their futility readout date of 2H 2021 may be pushed back to 2022.

 In summary the 10K states that no Lysin has entered US clinical trials which appears to be confirmed by the clinicaltrials.gov website.
 Any competition to Exebacase for Staph aureus bacteremia appears to be several years off.